stekra/tractatus/README.md

 The project was mainly prompted by my discovery of the HTML `<details>` disclosure element.

+Work in Progress.
+To do:
+* Add images
+* Add/fix formulas & tables
+* Add CSS to align `<details>` arrows better with paragraphs
+* Make English version

 Included files:
 * tractatus.txt — Plain text version of the German 1922 version of the Tractatus
 * generator.py — Script to generate the HTML page from the plain text Tractatus